costasphot/car/version_4/docs/README.md

 - Improved configurability with the `Config` class.
 - Operating system-specific console configurations in `cmd_functions.hpp`.
 - Detailed [architecture](architecture.md) of the `Car` class and system components.
-- Added a compehensive [Usage Guide](usage_guide.md) for better understanding and utilization of the Car System.
+- Added a compehensive [usage guide](usage_guide.md) for better understanding and utilization of the Car System.

 ## Future Versions (To-Do List)